ilhangrn/compiler_skills/README.md

 > -nostdlib will not link standart system startup files or libraries.
 This is equivalent to -nodefaultlibs.

+    *Before passing to another section lets we need to take care of docs.
+Lets add mdbook for this project.

 ### Uncommon flags we may need